HappyHammie/HappyHammie/README.md

 - 👋 Hi, I’m @HappyHammie
 - 👀 I’m interested in Making Stuff
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning Python, C# and Java
-- 💞️ I’m looking to collaborate on Games
+- 💞️ I’m looking to collaborate on Games and Websites
 - 📫 How to reach me Twitter: @CakesTrash

 <!---